railwayapp/nixpacks/docs/pages/docs/guides/configuring-builds.md

 It is recommended to install packages from Nix rather than Apt if they are available.
 You can search for Nix packages [here](https://search.nixos.org/packages?channel=unstable).

+It's common for these to be many packages with a similar name and it can be hard to determine which one to pick.
+Here are some tips:

+* If your application is shelling out to a command (i.e. your application expects a specific binary to be available on `$PATH`) look for a package that the binary you need in the `Programs provided` and add it as a `nixPkgs` entry.
+* If your application needs a shared library, look for a package that contains a `dev` output.
+You can target just that `dev` (shared library) output by adding the suffix `.dev` to the `nixLibs` definition.

 ## Custom build command

 You can override the build command with